instructlab/instructlab/docs/gpu-acceleration.md

 sudo dnf -y install cuda-toolkit-12-4 nvtop
 ```

-Go to the project's Github to see the
+Go to the project's GitHub to see the
 [supported backends](https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#supported-backends).
 Find the `cuBLAS (CUDA)` backend.
 You'll see a `pip3 install` command.
 You'll want to add a few options to ensure it gets installed over the